StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   > **NOTE**
   >
-  > For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
+  > - For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
+  > - Null values are denoted by using `\N`.
+For example, a data file consists of three columns, and a record from that data file holds data in the first and third columns but no data in the second column.
+In this situation, you need to use `\N` in the second column to denote a null value.
+This means the record must be compiled as `a,\N,b` instead of `a,,b`. `a,,b` denotes that the second column of the record holds an empty string.

 - `column_list`